 - Log out of the Cloud tenant, close out of the browser, then re-login to the tenant.

 - Verify if you can see the data connection now.

 For #2, check out this KB article to verify the web service credential being used in the data connection in the Gateway application.

 For #3, it is recommended that the Gateway be installed on a dedicated machine to ensure it has sufficient resources to run integrations.
-In terms of system specs, we can only provide the minimum requirements, depending on the organization's usage, you may need to beef up the machine accordingly.
-Some hints that you may be coming across a configuration issue include
+In terms of system specs, we can only provide the minimum requirements, depending on the organization's usage, you may need to increase the resources on the machine accordingly.
+Some hints that you may be coming across a configuration issue include:

 - When querying the data source, it takes a long time to retrieve the results.

 - Investigate ways to make the queries run faster on the SQL server.

 - Ram usage is consistently high on the Gateway server.